Hakob Manandyan: Resignation

-In September 1923, H. Manandyan decided to step down from his position as dean.
-While the reason was a dispute with the department members, the true motive was his boundless passion for science and scientific work, which was being hindered by administrative duties.
-Meanwhile, the professor noted with great gratitude and joy that both students and faculty members had made every effort to convince him to reconsider his decision to leave the deanship.
-The deep respect of the students for him and his work was the greatest reward for Manandyan's arduous efforts.
+In September 1923, Manandyan decided to step down from his position as dean.

 After Manandyan, the Department of Historiography was headed by Manuk Abeghyan, while Manandyan continued to deliver his lectures on the history of the Armenian nation until 1931, simultaneously advancing scientific publications at the university.

-"Unfortunately, our nation does not realize that it can contribute new insights even to the greatest European scholars through its university and its new generation, which, through the flames of suffering, have managed to develop new perspectives as deep as our own suffering," wrote Manandyan, carrying the pain of the nation in his heart but at the same time possessing the greatest faith in its bright future.

-The bronze bust of H. Manandyan, installed in the lobby of the central building of Yerevan State University, symbolizes the role of the outstanding scholar and educator in the establishment, development, and advancement of university education and science.
+He wrote: "Unfortunately, our nation does not realize that it can contribute new insights even to the greatest European scholars through its university and its new generation, which, through the flames of suffering, have managed to develop new perspectives as deep as our own suffering."
+The bronze bust of Manandyan, installed in the lobby of the central building of Yerevan State University, symbolizes the role of the outstanding scholar and educator in the establishment, development, and advancement of university education and science.

 Legacy

 Manandyan entered the field of Armenology as a philologist.
 His extensive research in philology and linguistics later defined the depth and versatility of the works of this renowned historian, dedicated to the history of the Armenian people.
 During his fruitful scientific career, he authored more than 150 works in Armenian, Russian, German, and other languages, leaving a distinguished mark on the development of Armenian historiography.